fclemonschool/alpine-wildfly-standalone/README.md

-# undertow-docker
+# alpine-openjdk8
-Docker for undertow
+alpine-openjdk8 for Docker